knu/Knu.spoon/README.md

 -- Speed up the first invocation knu.emoji.preload()

+-- Function to guard a given object from GC guard = knu.runtime.guard

 --- z+x+c opens the emoji chooser to input an emoji to the frontmost window guard(knu.chord.bind({}, {"z", "x", "c"}, inputEmoji))